 10. What is it?

 Hold an object or toy behind your back.
-Your child must guess what it is by asking questions to extract clues.
+Your children must guess what it is by asking questions to extract clues.

-Have your child hide an item first so you can model the kinds of questions allowed.
-Then swap and let your child formulate questions.
-With time, your child will learn how to ask targeted questions that narrow down the options.
+Have them hide an item first so you can model the kinds of questions allowed.
+Then swap and let them formulate questions.
+With time, children will learn how to ask targeted questions that narrow down the options.

 Examples: